sofiabelen/sofiabelen.github.io/content/projects/using-loom-to-catch-an-aba-bug/index.md

 This is a follow-up to [my previous post](https://sofiabelen.github.io/projects/visualizing-the-aba-problem/), where we reproduced the ABA problem in a lock-free stack by manually sleeping the threads to achieve the desired scheduling.
 This is, however, an undeniably unviable strategy for testing and finding bugs in real life.
 To quote the docs, [Loom](https://docs.rs/loom/latest/loom/) offers a way to "run tests many times, permuting the possible concurrent executions of each test according to what constitutes valid executions under the C11 memory model."

-My goal of this post is to explore the usage of loom and apply it to our broken lock-free stack, to see if it can detect the aba bug.
+My goal for this post is to explore the usage of loom and apply it to our broken lock-free stack, to see if it can detect the aba bug.
 It's my first time working with this tool, so it should be exciting!

+The code can be found on my [github](https://github.com/sofiabelen/visualizing-crossbeam-epoch)!

 ## ABA Scenario Recap